Neah-Ko/SpaceOdyssey/README.md

 This piece has been designed to run on the software Max/Msp, on it's version 7.3.4.
 To run the piece you just have to open the project, it will start by itself on the "world-main" `jit.gl.world` Max object.

 ### For Windows 64bits users
-Built in Vbap (Vector Based Amplitude Panning) is missing however Nathan Wolek adapted it (https://github.com/nwolek/vbap)[vbap].
+Built in Vbap (Vector Based Amplitude Panning) is missing however Nathan Wolek adapted it [Vbap](https://github.com/nwolek/vbap).
+May his life be filled with happiness.

 ## Presentation
 This piece takes place a spaceship cockpit during 2 minutes and 43 seconds,